wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/api-sample.py"><strong>api-sample.py</strong></a> - the star of this show - <a href="#TheCoding">the coding</a>

-   * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/api-sample.sh"><strong>api-sample.sh</strong></a> - a shell script which sets up the environment and runs the Python program.
-It's described in my blog article <a target="_blank" href="https://wilsonmar.github.io/python-install">wilsonmar.github.io/python-install</a> which describes <strong>installation</strong> and configuration advice
+   * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/python-samples.sh"><strong>python-samples.sh</strong></a> - a shell script which sets up the environment with Conda and installs Python packages needed.
+Common Python installation and configuration issues and procedures are described in my blog article <a target="_blank" href="https://wilsonmar.github.io/python-install">wilsonmar.github.io/python-install</a>.

    * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/api-sample.env"><strong>api-sample.env</strong></a> which stores environment variables used by the Python program.